You've successfully subscribed to digitalplunge

 It is necessary to maintain a balance: there should be enough items so that, on one hand, all the functions assigned to the room are covered, and on the other hand, to make it comfortable to use these functions.

-Keeping the centre of the room completely empty.
+Keeping the center of the room completely empty

 Missing accents

-If all objects are approximately the same size, close colors of the range, and even made in the same style from the same materials, the situation automatically becomes boring and “flat”.
+If all objects are approximately the same size, similar in color range, and made from the same materials, the situation automatically becomes boring and “flat”.

-Set the accents: let one or more items stand out in size, style, or color.
-A good solution would be to acquire (or create) a unique design element of the environment that attracts the eye and creates a visual center of the interior.
+Set the accents: let one or more items stand out in size, style or colour.
+A good solution would be to acquire (or create) a unique design element that attracts the eye and creates a visual center.

-Making your home comfortable, beautiful - at first glance, can seem simple.
+Make your home comfortable: beautiful - at first glance, can seem simple.
 But in reality, it can be more difficult than anticipated.
-You should choose furniture according to style and shape, coordinate them with each other and make friends with the general style of the apartment.
+Choose furniture according to style and shape, coordinate them with each other and make friends with the general style of the apartment.

 To avoid annoying mistakes, think over the future interior of the house and be sure to use the furniture layout plan.